Inkjet printing: Print heads

-There are two main design philosophies in inkjet head design: fixed-head and disposable head.
-Each has its own strengths and weaknesses.
+There are two main design approaches in inkjet head design: fixed head and disposable head.

 Fixed head

-The fixed-head philosophy provides an inbuilt print head (often referred to as a gaiter-head) that is designed to last for the life of the printer.
-The idea is that because the head need not be replaced every time the ink runs out, consumable costs can be made lower and the head itself can be more precise than a cheap disposable one, typically requiring no calibration.
+The fixed-head approach uses a print head that is designed to last for the life of the printer.
+The idea is that because the head need not be replaced every time the ink runs out, consumable costs can be made lower and the head itself can be more precise than a cheap disposable one.
 On the other hand, if a fixed head is damaged, obtaining a replacement head can become expensive, if removing and replacing the head is even possible.
-If the printer's head cannot be removed, the printer itself will then need to be replaced.
+If the print head cannot be removed, the printer itself will then need to be replaced.

-Fixed head designs are available in consumer products, but are more likely to be found on industrial high-end printers and large format printers.
-In the consumer space, fixed-head printers are manufactured primarily by Epson and Canon; however, many more recent Hewlett-Packard models use a fixed head, such as the Officejet Pro 8620 and HP's Pagewide series.
+Fixed-head designs are available in consumer products, but are more commonly found on industrial high-end printers and large format printers.
+In the consumer space, fixed-head printers are manufactured primarily by Epson, Brother, and Canon; however, many more recent Hewlett-Packard models use a fixed head, such as the Officejet Pro 8620 and HP's Pagewide series.

 Disposable head

-The disposable head philosophy uses a print head which is supplied as a part of a replaceable ink cartridge.
-Every time a cartridge is exhausted, the entire cartridge and print head are replaced with a new one.
+The disposable head approach uses a print head which is supplied as a part of a replaceable ink cartridge.
+Every time a cartridge is exhausted, the entire cartridge, including the print head, is replaced with a new one.
 This adds to the cost of consumables and makes it more difficult to manufacture a high-precision head at a reasonable cost, but also means that a damaged or clogged print head is only a minor problem: the user can simply buy a new cartridge.
 Hewlett-Packard has traditionally favored the disposable print head, as did Canon in its early models.
 This type of construction can also be seen as an effort by printer manufacturers to stem third party ink cartridge assembly replacements, as these would-be suppliers do not have the ability to manufacture specialized print heads.

 An intermediate method does exist: a disposable ink tank connected to a disposable head, which is replaced infrequently (perhaps every tenth ink tank or so).
 Most high-volume Hewlett-Packard inkjet printers use this setup, with the disposable print heads used on lower volume models.
 A similar approach is used by Kodak, where the printhead intended for permanent use is nevertheless inexpensive and can be replaced by the user.
 Canon now uses (in most models) replaceable print heads which are designed to last the life of the printer, but can be replaced by the user should they become clogged.